jobinau/pg_gather/README.md

    `pg_gather` works seamlessly with AWS RDS, Azure Database for PostgreSQL, Google Cloud SQL, on-premises PostgreSQL, and more.

    !!! note

-      For details about Heroku, AWS Aurora, Docker and Kubernetes support see [additional details](#additional-details).
+      See the [Additional details](#additional-details) section for information on Heroku, AWS Aurora, Docker, and Kubernetes.

 8. **Resilient by design**